 Each time an Open Mic artist took to the stage at The Watershed, not once did their performance communicate what might have expected of them.
 Their poems always came with twists in rhyme-pattern and surprises in plot.
 This is what makes Spoken Word a really beautiful form, caught somewhere between the private and the public, the lone self and the self-presented-for-others.

 So while in day-to-day life, our expectations lead us to make assumptions, quick un-thought-about-snapshot-judgements, in Spoken Word spaces, such judgments are always going to be disturbed.
 It cultivates an environment for people to publicly perform the fleeting thoughts that enter their minds for only a few seconds, making space for what people often never express or push aside to tackle the material realities we all encounter in everyday life.
 It is a form against stereotypes and for the sake of catharsis.

 In Raise the Bar's Event, Ben Norris and Sabrina Mahfouz both gave performances worthy of their headliner titles.
 Sabrina read directly from her anthology of poems, How You Might Know Me.
 She confessed that this stopped her from losing her poems on a rouge post it note or Word document.

-How You Might Know Me tells stories from the perspective of four different London women, all of which, in one way or another, are involved in the sex trade.
+How You Might Know Me tells stories from the perspective of four different London based women, who in one way or another are involved in the sex trade.
 Sixty two year old Sylvia, who rejects payment in the form of Argos voucher is set up against a younger famale, who lusts after her long-term crush in the pasty shop she works at, wondering how he might know her.